 As it is a single entry visa, you can only enter the country once.
 Once you enter, you have 60 days before you need to leave.

 You can apply for the single entry tourist visa in any country.
-See below for how to apply.
+I cover exactly how to apply for this visa below.

 Multiple Entry Tourist Visa (METV) – Overview

 This visa is valid for 6 months from the date of issue.